build-server-protocol/build-server-protocol/README.md

   between multiple reports for the same target.
   - Migration: Use the `originId` field in `TaskFinishParams` instead of `CompileReport`/`TestReport` to identify the report.
+- Add optional support for environment variables and working directory parameters in `buildTarget/run` and `buildTarget/test` requests.
+  Mark arguments and environment variables lists in ScalaMainClass and ScalaTestSuites deprecated as they are replaced by the parameters in the base request.